sojurner/Personal-blog/src/posts/culture/my-philosphy-over-the-years.md

 The somber truth about _generosity_, is that because it originates from a place of _understanding_ and _compassion_, it can easily be **taken advantage of** either through _malicious_ intent involving **scammers** & **false charities**, or through _unproductive_ **bureacratic** entities and **freeloaders**.

-By no means do I blame society for my inability to be openly generous.
+By no means do I _blame society_ for my inability to be openly generous.
 I am equally guilty of sharing a flawed past, plagued by many character defining moments, where I regrettably came up short.
-Nonetheless, it doesn't negate the idea that, if given a choice, I'd prefer to not to participate rather than do so and end up with the **short end of the stick**.
+Nonetheless, it doesn't negate the idea that, if given a choice, I'd prefer to be excluded rather than participate and end up with the **short end of the stick**.
 Ideally, I'd like my donations to reach the _right_ people, and assist those in **dire need**.

 With that said, It's important to be _mindful_ of **overcorrection**.
-We all get burned every now and then, and it's searingly tempting, at the heat (pun) of the moment, to assume that behind most **charitable efforts** lies some form of _self-interest_ and _greed_, or underneath the common street **beggar** is a _moocher_.
+We all get burned every now and then, and it's _searingly_ (pun1) tempting, at the _heat_ (pun2) of the moment, to assume that behind most **charitable efforts** lies some form of _self-interest_ and _greed_, or underneath the common street **beggar** is a _moocher_.

-For every bad in the world, theres hundreds of _unreported good_.
+For every bad in the world, there are hundreds of _unreported good_.
 Good is like _air-conditioning_.
 It's only noticed, when it's not working.

 ## Surrender the Battle, Win the War